abitravers1989/prime_numbers_application_FMP_TTest/README.md

 3. Simple design - non-code breaking down responsibilities and potential relationships.

 4. Define my unknowns.

+START WORK ON THE EASIEST FUNCTIONALITY FIRST (get a good mental state going).
+Then after some part of the code is working - the check numbers functionality- then i put this in the controller.

+Then I moved on to trying to understand what prime numbers are and how to generate them. wrote the tests and code for this.

+Put this in the controller.

+Then moved on to designing and understanding how to generate the multiplication tables.

 <!-- 5.
 Unknowns included prime numbers / what actually to output.
 Since this seemed a very important part of the whole app I researched this before continuing.